Infineon/mtb-example-psoc6-crypto-sha/README.md

 - **Use command-line interface (CLI):**

-   1. Follow the instructions from the **In command-line interface (CLI)** section to create the application.
+   1. Follow the instructions from the **In command-line interface (CLI)** section to create the application, and then import the libraries using the `make getlibs` command.

    2. Export the application to a supported IDE using the `make <ide>` command.